I Just Don't Have the Heart: Chart performance

 "I Just Don't Have the Heart" was the second most successful single from Stronger, behind "The Best of Me".
 In Richard's home country, it entered the UK Singles Chart at number ten on 26 August 1989, jumped to a peak of number three and charted for eight weeks, earning a silver certification awarded by the British Phonographic Industry.
 It also peaked inside the top ten in Ireland where it reached number seven, and remained on the chart for six weeks.
-In Continental Europe, the single met with less success, being a top-20 hit in Finland and Austria where it attained number 15 and 18, respectively, and a top-25 hit in the Flanders region of Belgium.
+Although it topped the chart in Luxembourg, the single met with less success in Continental Europe, being a top-20 hit in Finland and Austria where it attained number 15 and 18, respectively, and a top-25 hit in the Flanders region of Belgium.
 It missed the top 40 by one place in Germany where it had a 16-week chart run, stalled at number 67 in the Netherlands and barely entered the top 100 in Australia.
-On the Pan-European Hot 100 Singles chart compiled by Music & Media, it debuted at number 38 on 2 September 1989, climbed straight to a peaked of number 11 due to its sales in the UK and Ireland, and totaled ten weeks on the charts.
+On the Pan-European Hot 100 Singles chart compiled by Music & Media, it debuted at number 38 on 2 September 1989, climbed straight to a peak of number 11 due to its sales in the UK and Ireland, and totaled ten weeks on the charts.
 Mostly aired on UK, French, German and Austrian radios, it reached number nine on the European Airplay Top 50 on which it charted for nine weeks.